epsilon537/boxlambda/docs/components_boxlambda_soc.md

 ![BoxLambda SoC Component Build Diagram.](assets/BoxLambda_SoC_Component_Build_Diagram.png)

-*Build Diagram with BoxLambda SoC component and top.sv.*
+*Build Diagram with BoxLambda SoC component and boxlambda_top.sv.*

 Different *gw/project/* builds reference this *boxlambda_soc* component.
 The project builds differ in the way they instantiate the *boxlambda_soc* module, including or excluding specific subcomponents.
-Most *gw/projects* reference the same [top.sv](https://github.com/epsilon537/boxlambda/blob/master/gw/projects/top/rtl/top.sv) module but with a different combination of *defines* in their *Bender.yml* manifest.
+Most *gw/projects* reference the same [boxlambda_top.sv](https://github.com/epsilon537/boxlambda/blob/master/gw/projects/boxlambda_top/rtl/boxlambda_top.sv) module but with a different combination of *defines* in their *Bender.yml* manifest.

 *Gw/project/* builds also differ in the software program they run on the SoC.
 This is specified in the *gw/project/*'s CMakefile.